rydmike/flex_seed_scheme/README.md

 // Example definition of light custom tones config. const FlexTones myLightTones = FlexTones.light(
   primaryTone: 30, // Default is 40.
-  onPrimaryTone: 95, // Default is 100
+  onPrimaryTone: 96, // Default is 100
-  onSecondaryTone: 95, // Default is 100
+  onSecondaryTone: 96, // Default is 100
-  onTertiaryTone: 95, // Default is 100
+  onTertiaryTone: 96, // Default is 100
-  onErrorTone: 95, // Default is 100
+  onErrorTone: 96, // Default is 100
   primaryMinChroma: 55, // Default is 48
   secondaryChroma: 25, // Default is 16
   tertiaryChroma: 40, // Default is 24
-  neutralChroma: 7, // Default is 4,
+  neutralChroma: 5, // Default is 4, avoid very high values in light mode.
-  neutralVariantChroma: 14, // Default is 8
+  neutralVariantChroma: 10, // Default is 8
-);
+  paletteType: FlexPaletteType.extended, // Use extended palette type );

 // Example definition of dark custom tones config. const FlexTones myDarkTones = FlexTones.dark(
   primaryTone: 70, // Default is 80.
-  onPrimaryTone: 10, // Default is 20
+  onPrimaryTone: 6, // Default is 20
-  onSecondaryTone: 10, // Default is 20
+  onSecondaryTone: 6, // Default is 20
-  onTertiaryTone: 10, // Default is 20
+  onTertiaryTone: 6, // Default is 20
-  onErrorTone: 10, // Default is 20
+  onErrorTone: 6, // Default is 20
   primaryMinChroma: 55, // Default is 48
   secondaryChroma: 25, // Default is 16
   tertiaryChroma: 40, // Default is 24
-  neutralChroma: 7, // Default is 4,
+  neutralChroma: 7, // Default is 4, you can go higher in dark mode than light.
   neutralVariantChroma: 14, // Default is 8
-);
+  paletteType: FlexPaletteType.extended, // Use extended palette type );

 ```

+### Extended Palette

+By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for *fixed* and *fixed dim* main colors that are coming to Material-3 design, potentially during later half of 2023.
+The `ColorScheme`colors that will used these new tones are not yet available in Flutter 3.10 or earlier.
+The colors may not even arrive yet in next stable version after 3.10.
+For more information and latest updates, see [Material-3 color roles](https://m3.material.io/styles/color/the-color-system/color-roles) specification.

+The new tones used by updated Material-3 color system, added tones `[4, 6, 12, 17, 22]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
+Likewise, the added tones `[87, 92, 94, 96, 97]` are for light mode surfaces in the updated Material-3 color system.
+By default `paletteType` of `FlexTones.common` is used.
+It produces the classic M3 tones with its own two additions `[5]` and `[98]` resulting in the 15 tones `[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100]`.

+To enable support for the tones in updated specification and also adding one more custom tone `[97]` the `paletteType` of `FlexPaletteType.extended` produces 25 tones `[0, 4, 5, 6, 10, 12, 17, 20, 22, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.

+Flutter 3.10 and earlier do not yet use these new tones in its standard `ColorScheme`, but since they are in the Material 3 spec, they will arrive at some later point.

+The `FlexTonalPalette`, like MCU `TonalPalette` caps chroma for tones higher than or equal to tone 90, to a maximum chroma value of 40.
+In `FlexTonalPalette` this still applies when using `FlexPaletteType.common`.
+When you use the `FlexPaletteType.extended`, there is no chroma max cap on high tones, it uses high fidelity mode for high tones.

+Traditionally and for backwards compatibility, when using type `FlexPaletteType.common` the chroma of high tones, higher or equal to 90, is limited to maximum 40.
+This keeps the chromacity of tones 90 to 100, lower than 40.
+If the source seed color use more chromacity than 40, there may be a sudden jump in chroma reduction at tone 90.
+This is the standard behavior for the original Material-3 tonal palette computation.
+The `FlexPaletteType.common` type is intended to be used when there is a need to follow strict M3's original palette design.

+When using the `FlexPaletteType.extended` type tones, there are not only the new tones, but the chroma limit of tones >= 90 is also removed.
+This increases fidelity of higher tone when high chromacity is used.
+Of the pre-made `FlexTones` only `candyPop` and `chroma` use the new `FlexPaletteType.extended` tonal palette to produce their `ColorScheme`s.
+All other that were defined in `FlexSeedScheme` before `FlexPaletteType.extended` was introduced continue to use `FlexTones.common` for backwards compatibility.

 ### Accessibility